-How to Eliminate Bad Breath Permanently
+How to Get Rid of Your Bad Breath

-Some info about halitosis or bad breath
+Some basic info about bad breath, or halitosis

 - Drink at least two liters of water a day, and plenty between meals